SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 # Introduction

-This project presents an enhanced collection of advanced button hover animations.
+This project presents a collection of advanced button hover animations.
 Inspired by [Ian Lunn's Hover Effects](https://ianlunn.github.io/Hover/), this project expands upon traditional hover interactions, offering a diverse set of dynamic animations that can be integrated into any modern web project.

 The animations in this collection are designed to elevate user engagement, introducing visual feedback that enhances interactivity and usability.
 From subtle effects to bold transformations, each animation has been carefully crafted to provide a balance between aesthetics and performance.
 These effects can be effortlessly applied to buttons, links, or other interactive elements, making them suitable for a variety of UI/UX applications.

+This project was created purely for fun and as a way to practice using TypeScript for the first time.
+While experimenting with TypeScript, the focus was on structuring animations with strong typing, ensuring better error handling, clearer code organisation, and a smoother development experience.

 This project is built with reusability in mind, allowing developers to easily customise effects, tweak parameters, and extend functionalities to suit their specific needs.
 By leveraging TypeScript, the animations are structured with strong typing, ensuring better error handling, clearer code organisation, and a smoother development experience.